-Parramatta has a significant colonial history and played a central role in early colonial experiments in European-style farming and government administration.
-Arthur Phillip's establishment of the first and oldest inland European settlement in Australia and Governor Macquarie's role in the establishment of Parramatta as the first seat of

-European government are key to the 'foundation narrative' of white history.
+Parramatta has a significant colonial history and plays a central role as a site for early colonial experiments in European-style farming and government administration.
+Arthur Phillip's establishment of the first and oldest inland European settlement in Australia and Governor Macquarie's role in the establishment of Parramatta as the first seat of government are key to the 'foundation narrative' of white history.